Advanced Setup & Deployment

 There are a few additional system requirements for this to work:

-1. First, make sure you have nvidia drivers installed.
+- Make sure you have NVIDIA drivers installed.

-2. (Optional) For the containers where A2rchi will run to access the GPUs, please install the nvidia container toolkit.
-If you are using one of the supported services, these containers are already configured to use GPUs.
+- (Optional) For the containers where A2RCHI will run to access the GPUs, install the NVIDIA container toolkit.

 nvidia-ctk cdi list

-These listed "CDI devices" will be referenced to run A2rchi on the GPUs, so make sure this is there.
-To see more about accessing GPUs with Podman, click here.
+These listed "CDI devices" will be referenced to run A2RCHI on the GPUs, so make sure they are present.
+To learn more, consult the [Podman GPU documentation](https://podman-desktop.io/docs/podman/gpu).

 Helpful Notes for Production Deployments